rodellison/FlockingAI-URP/readme.md

 screen view.
 Shadergraph shaders for textures to also create a 'caustic' light simulation.

-This project utilizes the Stylized Sand Pillar, a FREE asset in the Unity Asset store. https://assetstore.unity.com/packages/3d/props/exterior/stylize-sand-pillar-59604
+This project utilizes the **Stylized Sand Pillar**, a FREE asset in the Unity Asset store. https://assetstore.unity.com/packages/3d/props/exterior/stylize-sand-pillar-59604

 ![alt text](capture.png)